xlinGithub/Quantitative-Country-ETF-Trading-Strategy/README.md

 ©Arturo Aguilar. ©Xiaochen Lin. ©Wen Jiang.
 All Rights Reserved.

-This project is an effort to build an investment strategy of global equity allocation to outperform MSCI All Country World Index (ACWI).
+This project is an effort to build a country rotation strategy to outperform MSCI All Country World Index (ACWI).
 The strategy includes technical, fundamental, economic, market sentiment and alternative factors.
+There seems to be enough room to build a strategy that generates alpha taking into account each countries's equity and currency performance.
 A framework of the trading strategy is shown below.
 ![factors](/factors.png)

 ## Table of Contents